Time Commander: John Starr

 Years later, in a reality affected by two time crises (Zero Hour and Infinite Crisis) since the Time Foes were last seen, Waverider is in a clock store when time freezes.
-Time Commander appears inside of an hourglass and berates Waverider for his failed promises to make Starr, Chronos and other villains Time Masters in exchange for joining his fight.
-Starr then dissolves into sand, killed by Skeets, the robot ally to the time-travelling Booster Gold (who is, in fact, a disguised and time-travelling Mister Mind); Waverider is swiftly killed as well.
+Time Commander appears inside of an hourglass and berates Waverider for his failed promises to make him and other villains Time Masters in exchange for joining his fight.
+Time Commander and Waverider are soon killed after being attacked by Mister Mind.